almassapargali/LocationPicker/README.md

 `LocationPickerViewController` is a `UIViewController` subclass to let users choose locations by searching or selecting on map.
 It's designed to work as `UIImagePickerController`.

+User can select location either by searching or long pressing on map.
+In both cases you'll receive CLPlacemark, which contains location coordinates as well as information such as the country, state, city, street address, and POI names.

 ## Installation

 ### Carthage